BhaalM/stuff/per_player_shader.md

 void SetAreaWind(object oArea, vector vDirection, float fMagnitude, float fYaw, float fPitch);
 ```

 That is, the wind is set by the toolset and not by any script in your module.
-If this is not your case you'll have to change the code of this tutorial.
+If this is not your case you'll have to change the code of this tutorial and adapt it to your needs.

 # How it works